Igor Danchenko: Source for Steele dossier

 Beginning in March 2016, Danchenko was tasked by Christopher Steele to investigate Paul Manafort, as well as Donald Trump, Sergei Ivanov, Carter Page, and Michael Cohen.
 Some parts of the information contributed by Danchenko became part of the FBI's foreign intelligence surveillance warrants on Carter Page.
-One of Danchenko's primary sources for information about the alleged collusion between the Donald Trump 2016 presidential campaign and the Russian government was allegedly Olga Galkina, a Russian public-relations executive and former parliamentary correspondent for RIA Novosti who was also under FISA investigation for being a Russian agent.
-Olga expected to be given a job in HRC's State Department for the dirt she helped deliver.
+One of Danchenko's primary sources for information about the alleged collusion between the Donald Trump 2016 presidential campaign and the Russian government was allegedly Olga Galkina, a Russian public-relations executive and former parliamentary correspondent for RIA Novosti.

+According to the Durham indictment, Galkina told Dolan in emails that she was a "big Hillary fan" and hoped to obtain a State Department position if Clinton won the election.
 Galkina, a longtime friend of Danchenko, has denied being one of his sources.
 Other information was alleged to have come from Charles Dolan Jr., who was "a longtime participant in Democratic Party politics".

 On December 20, 2016, Danchenko was personally identified as Steele's Primary Sub-source by FBI supervisory intelligence analyst, Brian Auten.

 In January 2017, shortly after BuzzFeed News published the Steele dossier, Danchenko was contacted by the FBI for an interview.
 About a week and a half later, in exchange for legal immunity, he agreed to answer questions about his working relationship with Steele, as well as his opinion on the accuracy of the Steele dossier.
+During the three-day interview, Danchenko told FBI agents that his contributions to the dossier consisted of unverified rumors and speculation which he could not corroborate.
 In March 2017, the FBI signed up Danchenko to be a paid confidential informant; the relationship was terminated by the FBI in October 2020 after paying Danchenko over $200,000.